Site

 exposures than those originating from inside your state.

-If obtaining the dog/puppy from
+the dog/puppy from

 a rescue group, again make sure you know where the dog/puppy originated